 Private beaches and a stack of bars and restaurants make this place a huge success.

 Rustic cottages peek out from behind date palms and jasmine at this hillside complex.
-Steps and lifts help you get around.
+Steps and lifts help you get around the rooms which are scattered throughout the grounds.
 The hotel is on a peninsula, and down on the coast there’s a trio of private beaches.